JHLiu7/ClinicalNoteBERT/README.md

 ## 3. Downstream tasks

 Code can be found in the directory `downstream_tasks` to curate datasets and run fine-tuning/training and evaluation.
-Details to be add soon.

 ## Citation

+Under review.